ademerlis/temperaturevariabilityAcerPcli/gene_expression/Acervicornis/bioinformatics/README.md

 My adaptations to above pipeline:
 1. I skipped the download/concatenate script because I had already downloaded my .fastq.gz files from Basespace.
 Also I don't have duplicate samples so I didn't need to concatenate any sample files.
-2. Mentioned above in #6, but restating here that I am going to concatenate the host and symbiont genomes or transcriptomes for the alignment step.
-3. I previoulsy downloaded [TrimGalore](https://github.com/FelixKrueger/TrimGalore), which is a wrapper for CutAdapt and FastQC.
+2. I previously downloaded [TrimGalore](https://github.com/FelixKrueger/TrimGalore), which is a wrapper for CutAdapt and FastQC.
 I'm going to try to run the cutadapt script through that since I already have the TrimGalore program locally installed to my Pegasus project space and I have gotten it to work before.
 The cutadapt version I have installed through TrimGalore(v0.6.10) is v4.4 .